What is a Child Care Desert?

 View the interactive map below for information, including supply and demand, on early childhood programs in New Hampshire.

-The information contained in the above Child Care Desert Map was collaboratively collected and compiled by Child Care Aware of New Hampshire, Child Care Aware of America and the New Hampshire Department of Health and Human Services/Division for Children, Youth and Families/Child Development Bureau.
+The information contained in the above Child Care Desert Map was collaboratively collected and compiled by Child Care Aware of New Hampshire, Child Care Aware of America and the New Hampshire Department of Health and Human Services/Division of Economics and Housing Stability/Bureau of Child Development and Head Start Collaboration.
 Child Care Aware of New Hampshire maintains a database through NDS/The National Data System for Child Care through Child Care Aware of America to assist families with their child care search and to work with early childhood programs and professionals on their professional development needs.